mobile app bar

 Jason Kelce, Team USA, Patrick Mahomes

-In case you missed it, Team USA just won gold in men’s ice hockey at the Winter Olympics.
-After an overtime goal by Jack Hughes, the Americans captured the title at the Winter Games for the first time since the “Miracle on Ice” in 1980.
-And NFL athletes like Patrick Mahomes and Jason Kelce are hyped.
+Team USA just won gold in men’s ice hockey at the Winter Olympics in Milan and Cortina, Italy.
+An overtime goal by Jack Hughes gave the Americans the title at the Winter Games for the first time since the “Miracle on Ice” in 1980.
+And NFL athletes like Patrick Mahomes and Jason Kelce are all excited, celebrating the feat.

 It didn’t look like Team USA was going to be able to do it at one point.
-Against Team Canada, their biggest rivals, they were outshot 42-28 and took a pair of bad penalties in the second period.
-But they were able to bear down, get the game to overtime, and win it during 3-on-3.
-The game ended with a final score of 2-1.
+Against Team Canada, their biggest rivals, they were outshot 42-28.
+They also took a pair of bad penalties in the second period.
+However, they were able to bear down, get the game to overtime, and win it 2-1 during 3-on-3.

-In response to Team USA’s first title in the event in 46 years, players in the NFL world showed some national pride online.
+In response to Team USA’s first hockey gold at the Winter Games in 46 years, NFL players were on a celebration spree online, exuding national pride.
 Kansas City Chiefs QB Patrick Mahomes tweeted emojis of the US flag.
-Jonathan Jones did more or less the same.
+Jonathan Jones did something similar.
 Others, meanwhile, added some flavor to the conversation.

 “The USA is the greatest hockey country in the WORLD!!!”
 Taylor Lewan wrote, accompanied by a 2-minute video.